SamWibatt/prewish-blinky-5k/README.md

 I expect this to be largely identical to prewish-blinky.
 It should be the same except for pcf pin assignments, bits for clock dividers, global buffer and oscillator settings, etc. Platform-dependent stuff.

+It ended up needing a little bit of a refactor into the "top," which supplies the system clock.
+The testbench takes the place of "top" and just creates a clock with always #1 thing.

+As of 8/17/19, wired up and working!

 ----
 ### From [osresearch's up5k repository](https://github.com/osresearch/up5k):